 Monica was even appointed the leader of the Avengers for a while, but in a 1988 storyline, she lost her powers and stepped down.
 Luckily she got them back, plus a few new ones, and returned a year later as the star of her own series, “Captain Marvel” vol. 2, which lasted from 1989 to 1994.

-Eventually, in a 1996 storyline Monica adopts a new superhero name, Photon; in 2006 she becomes Pulsar; and since 2010 she’s been best known as Spectrum.
+Monica eventually goes through several name changes: In a 1996 storyline she adopts a new superhero name, Photon; in 2006 she becomes Pulsar; and since 2010 she’s been best known as Spectrum.
 And yes, she still rocks an amazing outfit.
 You can read a lot more about her here.

 Monica, of course, appears in “Captain Marvel.”
 Played by Akira Akbar, she’s the young daughter of Carol’s best friend and fellow Air Force pilot Maria Rambeau.
 She doesn’t get up to any heroics, but the film clearly sets her up for a potentially larger role in the future of the MCU — especially since her mother’s callsign was, wait for it, “Photon.”